panaversity/learn-agentic-ai/04_daca_agent_native_dev/06_daca_workflows/readme.md

 # [Dapr Workflows](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/)

-In the Dapr Agentic Cloud Ascent (DACA) architecture, Dapr Workflow is a crucial building block.
+In the DACA architecture, Dapr Workflow is a crucial building block.
 It empowers developers to orchestrate complex, AI-driven processes and coordinate multiple DACA agents effectively.
 Dapr Workflow is designed for building and managing stateful, long-running, and fault-tolerant applications, which are essential for sophisticated, production-grade AI systems.
+It is particularly well-suited for orchestrating complex interactions between ai-apps and other Dapr building blocks like service invocation, pub/sub, state management, and bindings.

 ![Dapr Workflow](./public/hello-workflow.png)

-Dapr Workflow provides a robust way to author and manage stateful, long-running, and fault-tolerant applications.
-It is particularly well-suited for orchestrating complex interactions between ai-apps and other Dapr building blocks like service invocation, pub/sub, state management, and bindings.

 With Dapr Workflow, you can define business logic and integration processes that are resilient to failures and can run for extended periods.